 In addition to his work as an insolvency litigator, John handles a wide range of commercial litigation, including creditors’ remedies, contractual disputes, shareholder litigation, Aboriginal litigation, and corporate insurance matters.

 In recognition of this work, John has been acknowledged as a leader in his field by such legal publications as IFLR1000 (Insolvency), Legal 500 Canada (Litigation), and Lexpert (Insolvency and Insolvency Litigation).

 John has been involved with the Inter-Pacific Bar Association for many years and recently completed a four-year term (2018-2022) as Co-Chair of the Insolvency Committee and a member of the IPBA Council.
 Before that, John was Vice-Chair of the IPBA’s Insolvency Committee (2014-2018).
 The IPBA is an international association of business and commercial lawyers drawn from more than 65 jurisdictions around the world.
 John has also been involved with the International Insolvency Institute for about the past 20 years.

-John is a frequent speaker at conferences including those hosted by the Canadian Bar Association, Osgoode Hall Law School, the University of British Columbia, and the IPBA.
+John is a frequent speaker at conferences including those hosted by the Canadian Bar Association, Osgoode Hall Law School, and the IPBA.
 He is the author of chapters on litigation and arbitration in the Canada-U.S. Commercial Law Guide, a loose-leaf service published by Thomson Carswell, a co-author of the Canada: Ontario and common law provinces chapter of Commercial Lending Law: Second Edition, published by the American Bar Association, and author of the insolvency commentary in Q&A Overview of Construction Projects in Canada published by Thomson Reuters for Practical Law.

 *denotes Professional Corporation